Welcome to the Meden School Website.

 - High expectations of smart uniform, attendance, punctuality and excellent manners

-We have a strong learning ethos, this is based upon the House System that exists at the School.
-Each child is a member of one of the 3 school Houses, Challenger, Endeavour of Discovery.
+We have a strong learning ethos, this is grounded in the pastoral care system of the the School.
+Each child is part of a year group and also a member of one of the 3 school Houses, Challenger, Endeavour of Discovery.
 These house are named to reflect our ethos:

 Students enjoy new challenges and solve problems though being creative, innovative and taking calculated risks.
 They are prepared to be flexible, to negotiate and exhibit leadership skills that bring out the best in others.
 They are driven by a vision of excellence and a spirit of creative enterprise.
 They realise that every challenge is an opportunity to grow and develop.